mrpep/myblog/content/posts/kmeans/index.en.md

 ## Why turning it into a PyTorch Layer?

 In the context of deep learning, KMeans can be quite handy to discretize data points.
-For example, in HuBERT (Hsu et al, 2021) discrete targets are created first from MFCCs and then from internal layers by applying KMeans.
+For example, in HuBERT (Hsu et al, 2021) discrete targets are created first from audio vectors (MFCCs) and then from internal layers by applying KMeans.
 For representation learning, it can be useful to promote the formation of clusters (Fard et al, 2020).
 It would be nice to have a KMeans pytorch layer with the following properties:
 - It can be plugged into any neural network and perform k-means during the training.
 - It can adapt to changing data (online).
 This is important if we are clustering internal representations from a neural network as they will change during training.